 How Does the Penile Prosthesis Work?

 Penile implants are either malleable (bendable) or inflatable.
-There are various companies around the world that design and produce penile prostheses but here at PERITO UROLOGY we choose to utilize those penile implants with licensing here in the United States, regardless of our operative venue.
+There are various companies around the world that design and produce penile prostheses but here at PERITO UROLOGY we choose to utilize those implants with licensing here in the United States, regardless of our operative venue.

-The Inflatable Penile Implant – This penile prosthesis consists of three components: two inflatable cylinders, a reservoir and a pump.
+The Inflatable Implant – This penile prosthesis consists of three components: two inflatable cylinders, a reservoir and a pump.
 All components are concealed in the body.
 The two cylinders are inserted into the same erection chambers as the malleable penile prosthesis but they are connected by tubing to a separate reservoir of fluid.
 The reservoir is implanted in or behind the abdominal wall.
 A pump is also connected to the system and sits in the scrotal sac, between the testicles.
 There is a 2-piece inflatable penile prosthesis that consists of only two components but this is not utilized by PERITO UROLOGY.
-To inflate the prosthesis, the man presses on the pump in the scrotum thus transfering fluid from the reservoir to the cylinders in the penis causing an erection.
+To inflate the prosthesis, the man presses on the pump in the scrotum thus transferring fluid from the reservoir to the cylinders in the penis causing an erection.
 The more firmly one compresses the pump, the “harder” the erection.
 There is a deflation valve on the pump allowing fluid to return to the reservoir, deflating the penis and returning it to the normal flaccid state.
-Because a patient with a three piece penile implant is able to fully deflate the prosthesis, others are unable to tell that he has a penile prosthesis.
+Because a patient with a three piece implant is able to fully deflate the prosthesis, others are unable to tell that he has a penile prosthesis.
 Most men would not be embarrassed in a locker room, public restroom, pool or beach for example.
 Patients must have reasonable dexterity to manipulate the pump.

-Risks of Penile Implants
+Risks of implant surgery:

-Risks of penile implant surgery include:
+Risks of implant surgery include: